Chilldose/COMET/docs/installation.rst

 .. warning:: Make sure to download the 64-bit version!

+.. note:: You can alternatively install a miniconda version, if the full anaconda is to heavy.

 it will work with a normal python version too, but I have not tested it.
 Furthermore, i have set up an Anaconda environment, so you do not need to painfully install all modules by hand.

+.. note:: The next step is only needed if you intend to use the probe station device communication functionality.
+If you do not need it skip the next part.

 **Secondly** you need to install National Instrument VISA drivers.
 These drivers can be found here: